LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-structures-and-collections/README.md

 ### List Methods and Properties

 Let's gather up a few of the `List` methods and properties that we've encountered so far, along a few new ones.
 While these will be the most common methods and properties that you use with this class, they by no means represent a complete list.
-Refer to the [official documentation on the `List` class][list-class] for such a list, and for more details.
+Refer to the [official documentation on the `List` class][list-class] for a more comprehensive reference.

 Name | Type | Description | Example |
 -----|------|-------------|---------|